Top Hat (1935)

 I actually tend to put off writing musical reviews because it’s so difficult for me to put their effect into words.
 In fact, I’ve had this Golden Age of Hollywood blog for many years, and if memory serves correctly, I’ve only written one or two musical reviews!
 Yet, in that time frame, I’ve watched and re-watched countless musicals.
 Trust me, countless.

-Top Hat is an all-time favorite movie, not just an all-time favorite musical.
+Top Hat (Amazon) is an all-time favorite movie, not just an all-time favorite musical.
 It may sound a little (or a lot) corny but it’s delightful.
 Yes, I pulled out the d-word, dusted it off, and threw it down like a gantlet.
 Sorry, but it fits.
 The costumes, the dancing, the songs, the acting, the humor, the chemistry, the… everything… is just front to back and top to bottom delightful.

 Top Hat (1935) was the 4th 0f 10 musicals Astaire and Rogers made together.
 This movie was, oddly enough, the first time the duo had a screenplay written specifically for them.
 The movie was directed by Mark Sandrich who directed five of their musicals (Top Hat, Shall We Dance, The Gay Divorcee, Carefree, and Follow the Fleet).

 Plot: Fred Astaire plays an American dancer, Jerry Travers, who is full of charm and loaded with humor.
 Jerry is in Britain to perform when he meets and falls head over heels for a beautiful model, Dale Tremont.
 Dale is beautifully played by Ginger Rogers.
 While it’s love at first sight on his part, it’s far from the case for Dale.
 Not only does she find him to be greatly annoying, a case of mistaken identity causes her to think he’s a cad who isn’t just cheating on his wife… but a wife who happens to be her good friend.